By B.L. Freeborn © 2013 (update Nov. 2018)

 “Another group of people also lived among the Cherokee.
 They were called the Ani’-Kuta’ni.
 Prior to Mooney there were other much older sources that stated these people were…

 This report is from “The 19th and 7th Annual Reports Bureau American Ethnology,” 1897-1898.
-It gives us an unexpected picture of Native American history and may explain some parts of this story while still leaving us wondering about who the Ani’-Kuta’ni might have been.
+It gives us an unexpected picture of very early American history and may explain some parts of this story while still leaving us wondering about who the Ani’-Kuta’ni might have been.

 Next we look at Lepper’s leap into oh-ohh.